-In the above, Q(t) represents the discharge in $m^3$ s-1 and h(t) is the river depth in m.
-In Eq.
-(1), The parameters a (in $m^{4/3}$ s-1) and the dimensionless parameter and b describe the hydraulic behaviour.
-These parameters They can be computed from Manning's equation under idealized conditions (Paris et al., 2016), then usually b = 5/3 (dimensionless) and a would be in units of $m^{4/3}$ s-1.
+In the above, Q(t) represents the discharge in m s-1 and h(t) is the river depth in m.
+The parameters a and b describe the hydraulic behaviour.
+They can be computed from Manning's equation under idealized conditions (Paris et al., 2016), then usually b = 5/3 (dimensionless) and a would be in units of m4/3 s-1.
 As a rule, a wide river leads to a large a, and shallow river banks lead to a large b.
-However, river width is has been difficult to observe from spacein the past, and other characteristics like river cross-section and slope remain unknown, so the operational solution is that a and b are fitted to discharge and stage data observed during a calibration campaign.
-Assuming gauge possible to estimate the rating curve parameters a and b.
+However, river width has been difficult to observe in the past, and other characteristics like river cross-section and slope remain unknown, so the operational solution is that a and b are fitted to discharge and stage data observed during a calibration campaign.

+Assuming observed discharge and virtual gauge level data from altimetry are available during an overlap period, it is possible to estimate the rating curve parameters a and b.
 However, spaceborne altimeters observe heights with respect to a global reference frame, which is realized through satellite orbit determination, while Eq.
 (1) requires water depth h as measured with respect to the riverbed.
 Therefore, Eq.
 (1) is reformulated as in Chin et al. (2001) and Kouraev et al. (2004):